 But expats are now moving even further afield and Guardian has recently launched Guardian Global Solutions (GS) in order to further extend quality advice to clients who live in the more remote regions of the world.

-Recently Guardian grew into the UAE with offices in Abu Dhabi and Dubai, from which they reach into the rest of the Middle East and North Africa, as well as Hong Kong, delivering advice into the heart of Asia.
+Guardian grew into the UAE with offices in Abu Dhabi and Dubai, from which they reach into the rest of the Middle East and North Africa.
+Guardian recently expanded into the USA having opened an office in Miami.

 Guardian now has Planners looking after over £800m on behalf of over 10,000 clients and is continuing to expand.